Skip to content

 Shou Mei

 Shou Mei, also known as Longevity Eyebrow, is usually made of more mature tea leaves and has higher oxidation levels than Silver Needle or White Peony, producing an earthier profile with hints of dried fruit.
 The tea leaves are slightly darker, almost golden, than White Peony.
 It has a mellow taste and provides hints of flowers, grass, and various fruits.
 The tea liquor is pale yellow.
-For those looking for bolder white tea, this Shou Mei makes a great choice as it still provides all the health benefits.
+For those looking for bolder tea, this Shou Mei makes a great choice as it still provides all the health benefits.

 Gongmei